cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/aws-ec2/configure_aws_micro_bosh.html.md

 ### Create a key pair

+In order to ssh in to your instances you'll need to create a key pair.
 If you already have a Key Pair created you can skip creating a new key pair.
 You will still need to place a copy of the pem file as shown following.

 Making sure that "N. Virginia" is selected as the AWS Region, click “Key Pairs” then “Create Key Pair”